isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 - Is the trend or shape of the values important?
 - Does the relationship between multiple values need to be shown?

-If the answers to the first four questions are Yes, a table might be most suitable.
+If the answers to the first four questions are 'Yes', a table might be most suitable.